hubert-sikorski/git-and-github-guide/README.md

 The most popular workflow among entry-level developers and in small projects.

 The idea is simple: there is one central repository.
-Developers clones the repo, works locally on the code, makes a commit with changes, and pushes it to the central repository for other developers to pull and use in their work.
+Developer clones the repo, works locally on the code, makes a commit with changes, and pushes it to the central repository for other developers to pull and use in their work.